-- Quarterly contact with each student on the STEP caseload at least twice per year
+2. Meet with each student on the STEP caseload at least twice per year

-- Assist students/families with accessing community services before/after graduation from high school.
-If students need DRS assistance for longer than 3-4 months after graduation, the case will be transferred to the appropriate DRS office
+7. Assist students/families with accessing community services before/after graduation from high school.
+Upon graduation or exit from high school, the case is typically transferred to the appropriate DRS office for continued support.

 Contact Your TS

 Marie Yoder, Transition Specialist Assistant